renzon/gaeforms/README.md

 * choices: If a list of defined values is provided, values not inside this list are not allowed

 Some fields have more interesting values, as you can see bellow:

+## StringField

+Field to validate and transform strings.
+It is used in ModelForm if a StringProperty is defined on Model.

+Options:

 * max_len: maximum number of charaters allowed.
 Default is 1500 so it matchs with ndb [StringProperty limit](https://cloud.google.com/appengine/docs/python/ndb/properties).
 A value of none indicates no restrictions towards the max size of string.
 * exactly_len: exactly number of characters the string must contain.
 Default is None indication no restriction.
 * min_len: minumum number of characters the string must contain.
 Default is None indication no restriction.

-## StringField

-Field to validate and transform strings.
-Options:
-*